 The primary goal for lower eyelid surgery is to get rid of the ”eye bags” or fatty deposits creating the “puffy look.”
 There are three compartments of fat in the lower lids, and a portion of this fat is removed which removes the puffiness look and rejuvenates the lower lids.
 This fat does not respond to weight gain or loss, and is independent of patient’s metabolism.
 Pigmented skin in the lower eyelid skin and dark circles are not removed with surgery.
 The orbital fat is removed from the inside of the eyelid, which is known as a trans-conjunctival approach.
 When patients are less than 50 years of age, this is usually all that needs to be performed, therefore there’s no external incision.
 When patients are over 50 years of age and have loose and inelastic skin in the lower lids, then a small pinch technique of lower eyelid skin can be performed at the eyelash line.
 This incision is closed with tissue glue, so no sutures are required for the lower lids.

 Before undergoing elective cosmetic surgery on the eyelids, it is important that all medical conditions have been addressed, and are under control, such as high blood pressure.
 It’s also important patients refrain from taking any blood thinners such as aspirin, non-steroidal anti-inflammatories like ibuprofen, vitamin E and herbal supplements for two weeks before and after the surgery.
-This helps reduce any bruising after the surgical blepharoplasty procedure.
+This helps reduce any bruising after the surgical procedure.
 Significant medical issues will require clearance by the patient’s primary care physician, cardiologist, or internist.

 Day of the eyelid surgery

-Patients check in the day of the surgery with our front office administrative staff.
+Portland patients check in the day of the surgery with our front office administrative staff.
 One of our registered nurses will then admit the patient into the surgery center area.
 It’s important that patients have not had anything to eat or drink past midnight the day before, since a general anesthesia is going to be administered by one of our board-certified physician anesthesiologists.
 The patients will also meet and greet with the physician anesthesiologist prior to the surgery.
-Dr. Portuese makes precise markings to indicate where the skin and fat will be removed on both the upper and lower eyelids.
+Portland facial plastic surgeon Dr. Portuese makes precise markings to indicate where the skin and fat will be removed on both the upper and lower eyelids.
 The excess skin and small amount of fat is removed from the upper eyelids and dissolvable sutures are placed in the upper eyelid crease for minimal detectability.
 The significant fatty deposits creating the puffy look in the lower lids are removed through an incision on the inside of the lids.
 Histocryl tissue glue is then used to close the lower lid incision along the eyelash line.
 Once the surgery has been completed, the general anesthesia is then turned off by the Physician Anesthesiologist.
 Patients are then brought into the operating room for their surgery.
 After the surgery, patients are woken up and brought to the recovery room and then discharged home with their caretaker.
 Some patients elect to undergo upper eyelid surgery under local anesthesia.
 All lower lid surgery is performed under general anesthesia for safety and comfort.

 How long is the recovery time for upper and lower eyelid surgery?
 The recovery period after upper and lower eyelid surgery usually lasts approximately two weeks.
 There are no bandages placed across the eyes.
 Anticipate two weeks of visible bruising and swelling.
 Dissolvable sutures are placed in the upper eyelids, while the lower lid incision is closed with tissue glue.
 The tissue glue and the stitches all dissolve at approximate 7 to 10 days.
 The incision in the upper lid stays pink for one to three months before it finally settles down to a fine white line.
 Most patients take two weeks off social activities and work environments.
 We ask patients to not exercise for two weeks after their eyelid procedure.
 Patients are able to place makeup on their upper eyelids once the stitches dissolved at approximately 10 days.